mkhackathon/festive-road-tagging/tensorflow/README.md

 # Outputs of testing

-Suppose we want to test the following image:
+Suppose we want to test the following image which was used in our earlier training:

 ![A puppet](https://scripts.njae.me.uk/festive-road-pictures/small/2017/festival-of-giants-2017/19424271_10155798955468912_3425389609817707195_n-small.jpg)

-Issue the following command for testing:
+Issue the following command for testing
 ```
 b testing festival-of-giants-2017 puppet/19424271_10155798955468912_3425389609817707195_n-small.jpg
 ```